google/uribeacon/README.md

 *(pronounced YUR-ee-BEE-kun)*

-**A Bluetooth 4.0 advertisment format containing Web Uris for the Internet of Things.**
+**Open Beacon specification containing Web Uris for the Internet of Things**

 Check out how UriBeacons are used in the [Physical Web](http://google.github.io/physical-web/) project.

 ## Disclaimer

 This is not an official Google product.
 This is an early-stage experiment that we are developing in the open as we do all things related to the web.
-This should only be of interest to developers looking to provide feedback and contribute.
+This should only be of interest to developers looking to provide feedback and [contribute](CONTRIBUTING.md).

 ## Why We Created the UriBeacon Specification